SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

     conda install -c conda-forge opencv==4.6.0

     conda install -c conda-forge pingouin==0.5.2

+    conda install -c conda-forge gcc=12.1.0

-   ## Step 1: Processing with process_eeg _and_eye_tracking_v1.py
+   ## Step 1: Processing with process_eeg_and_eye_tracking_v1.py
    This has to be executed for each experiment for each participant seperately.

    1. In line 1216 the variable folder_path has to be changed to the path containing the eye-tracking and EEG data in combination with the EXPERIMENT_X.csv.
 The X is here either 1 or 2.
    Important: There is a difference between Linux and Windows in path which means one uses '/' and the other '\'.
-Thus, you might need to change that to get the code running in places where paths are created.
+Thus, you might need to change that to get the code running in places where paths are seperated and are created.

    2. Then run the file with python